orsnaro/Discord-Bot-Ai/README.md

 *   send Embeds fragmented in parts/pages if it exceeds max size  (6000char) or exceeds max fields (25 field)

-*   show embedded images in bard answer (shows with the links aswell)
+*   show embedded images in bard answer (seperate images in links -> append them to an image section 'embed or normal message' -> show the images!)

 *   wizard bot sqlite-DB  design and connect the DB with bot code

 *   OOP it!  and handle errors!

-*   make message fragmenter function for both msg and links msg in utils_bot.py

 *   save last conversation ID (load it in init_bot.py) in text file and add command to start new conv. and set default  to continue old one.